 In The Forgivable Parent, I talk about what I mean (and don't mean) by the term "forgivable parent" and explain how being flexible can sometimes be more important than being "right" or "the best."

-In The Problem with Perfectionistic Parenting, I discuss the importance of parents engaging in "self care" of their emotional well being.
+In The Problem with Perfectionistic Parenting, I discuss the importance of parents caring for their own emotional well being.

 In When Values Collide, I talk about what to do when we want to parent our children one way, but it conflicts with one's child emotional needs at the moment.